buddyli/docker/command.md

 #Commands

 #Issues
-##Got 403 forbidden error while run docker login on Windows
+###1.
+Got 403 forbidden error while run docker login on Windows
 https://github.com/docker/hub-feedback/issues/473
 Specify index registry but not use the default one, then input username, password and email, can login successfully now.
 ####docker login  https://index.docker.io/v1/